-Significant changes in assumptions for the July 1, 2018 measurement date are as follows:
+Significant changes in assumptions for the July 1, 2019 measurement date are as follows:

-- The discount rate changed from 3.13% to 2.98%. - The trend assumption was updated.
+• The discount rate changed from 2.98% to 3.36%.

 This schedule is to presented to illustrate the requirement to show information for 10 years.
 However, until a full 10-year trend is compiled, information for only those years available is shown.